microsoft/Guan/GettingStarted.md

 ```C#
 using Guan.Logic;
 ```
-Guan supports the usage of Prolog-like logic rules (textual query expression) that employ the standard format:
+Guan supports the usage of Prolog-like logic rules that employ the standard format:

 A rule ```head``` which identifies a ```goal``` and series of ```sub-rules (or sub-goals)``` that form the logical workflow.